 Poor eyesight can be more then just a burden; it can change your entire lifestyle, from your ability to drive yourself around to reading the recipe for dinner.
-As we age, we typically don’t see as well as we did when we were younger.
+As we age, we typically donât see as well as we did when we were younger.
 However, you can adapt to your new vision without compromising your independence.
 With treatment from Dennis L. Kilpatrick, MD or William R. Kilpatrick, MD here at Scottsdale Eye Physicians & Surgeons, you can set a clear path to more perfect vision.
+Living with Poor Eyesight Low vision impacts all of us as we age, and yet many individuals can successfully manage poor vision with a simple pair of reading glasses.
+For others, poor vision can be caused by macular degeneration, glaucoma, cataracts, or diabetic retinopathy, and may need more advanced methods of management.
+Here are some wonderful tips from our ophthalmologists with over 40 years of experience in improving patientâs vision:

 6 Scary Causes of Blindness That You Should Be Aware of This Halloween

 A recent poll found that Americans rank, “losing eyesight,” highly among the worst health concerns that could affect them.
 Yet only half report having insurance that covers eye exams.
-In the public opinion poll conducted by the Alliance for Eye and Vision Research, respondents ranked, “quality of life,” as the possible negative consequence associated with vision loss.
+In the public opinion poll conducted by the Alliance for Eye and Vision Research, respondents ranked, âquality of life,â as the possible negative consequence associated with vision loss.
 Of the 40% of respondents that ranked vision loss as incredibly concerning, less then halfsought regular eye exams.
+Diabetic Retinopathy Diabetic retinopathy is defined as a complication of diabetes that affects the eyes.
+Specifically, this complication is caused by too much sugar in your blood, which damages the blood vessels that nourish the retina in the eye.
+Over time, and without proper treatment, the blood supply to the retina can be completely cut off and vision loss can result.

 What Can I do to Prevent Glaucoma?

 In a previous blog, we spent some time talking about the risks, symptoms and treatments for glaucoma.
-Today I’d like to stress the importance of regular eye exams as the best form of prevention against significant glaucoma.
+Today Iâd like to stress the importance of regular eye exams as the best form of prevention against significant glaucoma.
 Glaucoma can affect anyone, particularly anyone over the age of 60.
 However, when caught early with regular eye exams, the ophthalmologists at Scottsdale Eye Physicians & Surgeons can slow the progression of glaucoma.
+A Timely Diagnosis There is no cure for glaucoma, and no reversal remedy for vision loss due to glaucoma.
+However, the best prevention for many eye diseases is early detection, which can only be accomplished with regular eye exams.
+If you fall into the following categories, itâs imperative that you make an appointment with Dennis L. Kilpatrick, MD or William R. Kilpatrick, MD for regular eye exams:

-2.2 Million Americans Have Glaucoma, And It’s Not Just Celebrities
+2.2 Million Americans Have Glaucoma, And Itâs Not Just Celebrities

 Everyone is at risk for glaucoma, and while Bono has been getting much of the attention lately because of his explanation for never going out without sunglasses, even wearing them indoors, glaucoma is a serious, and often misunderstood, disease affecting over 2.2 million Americans.
 Fortunately, our ophthalmologists here at Scottsdale Eye Physicians & Surgeons have over 40 years of experience with glaucoma treatments, including glaucoma laser surgery.
+Glaucoma Risk Factors, Symptoms and Types Glaucoma works by damaging your eyeâs optic nerve, which over time can cause blindness.
+Pressure builds up within the eye, placing stress on the optic nerve, which transmits images to the brain.
+That pressure can cause so much damage that the optic nerve cannot send images to the brain.

 Tips for Wearing Halloween Contact Lenses

-Contact lenses are a medical necessity for over 34 million people in the U.S, and unless your Scottsdale ophthalmologist has prescribed you contact lenses, those Halloween lenses are simply unsafe for your eyes.
+Are you already putting together your mind-blowing Halloween costume for this yearâs costume party?
+Does that costume include decorative contact lenses?
+We understand how some people think a superb Halloween costume includes those creepy contact lenses.
+As Scottsdale ophthalmologists, weâre not going to tell you not to wear vampire contact lenses, or cat contact lenses, but we do want to warn you of the risks involved.
+Risks Involved with Halloween Contact Lenses Contact lenses are a medical necessity for over 34 million people in the U.S, and unless your Scottsdale ophthalmologist has prescribed you contact lenses, those Halloween lenses are simply unsafe for your eyes.
 Decorative contact lenses are not used to correct vision or improve the health of your eyes; they are simply costume accessories that you put into your eye.
-Before we move on to the risks involved with Halloween contact lenses, I’d like you to dwell on that fact for a moment – costume accessories that you put into your eye.
+Before we move on to the risks involved with Halloween contact lenses, Iâd like you to dwell on that fact for a moment â costume accessories that you put into your eye.

 Vision, Prescription Meds, and the Questions You NEED To Be Asking Your Doctor